-Having formed your DEFENSE and MENTAL DEFENSE dice pool(s), consult the following table to determine the corresponding static score.
+Having formed your DEFENSE dice pool(s), consult the following table to determine the corresponding static score.
 This is an average roll of the dice pool, and is used to speed up play (you could, theoretically, roll it as an opposed check each time).

 NOTE - the table below is simply your DEFENSE dice pool multiplied by 3.5 (the average roll), rounded up.

-Adjust the final score according to your SIZE.
+Adjust the final score according to your SIZE (MELEE and RANGED only):

 Finally, adjust for shields and armor.

 - Small shields give +1, medium shields +2, and large shields +3.

 - Medium armor inflicts a -2 penalty, and heavy armor a -4 penalty.
 Light armor inflicts no penalty.

 The minimum value of any DEFENSE score is 10.

 Careers & Defensive Skills

 As noted earlier, any time you take a career/tradition skill, you may take a DEFENSE skill instead.
 These aren't specifically called out in the careers, but all DEFENSE skills are always available to all careers.